Nuclei-Software/nuclei-sdk/doc/source/design/app.rst

 * The **OS_TICKS_PER_SEC** in ``os_cfg.h`` is by default set to 50, you can change it to other number according to your requirement.

-.. note:

-   * For Nuclei N100 SDK release > v0.2.2, the UCOSII source code is replaced using the version from https://github.com/SiliconLabs/uC-OS2/, and application development for UCOSII is also changed, the ``app_cfg.h``, ``os_cfg.h`` and ``app_hooks.c`` files are required in application source code.

 **How to run this application:**